webplatform/docs/guides/Styling_lists_and_links/index.md

 ''Figure 12: List position "inside" causes the text to wrap below the marker instead of in line with the indented text.''

 For obvious reasons, this is not an especially popular style.
-By default <code>list-style-position</code> is set to <code>outside</code>, which produces the results discussed earlier.
+By default, <code>list-style-position</code> is set to <code>outside</code>, which produces the results discussed earlier.

 === What about definition lists? ===